masakhane-io/masakhane-mt/README.md

 Cool!
 So there are many ways to improve results.
 We've highlighed a few of these in [this document](MT4LRL.md).
 Got other ideas?
 Drop us a line or submit a PR!

-# Notes about Models
+# Notes about Model Deployment

-We'd like to highlight how none of the trained models are suitable for production usage.
-In our paper [here](https://arxiv.org/pdf/2010.02353.pdf) we explore the performance effects of training such a model on the JW300 datasets - the models are still unable to generalize to non-religious domains.
+**We'd like to highlight how NONE of the trained models are suitable for production usage**.
+In our paper [here](https://arxiv.org/pdf/2010.02353.pdf) we explore the performance effects of training such a model on the JW300 datasets - the models are still unable to generalize to non-religious domains. **It cam be harmful to deploy a model.**.
+These models aim to serve as **WORK IN PROGRESS** to spur more research, and to better understand the failure of such systems.

 # Code of Conduct